 You’ve probably heard of how breastfeeding burns about 300 to 500 calories every day.
 This surely may have seemed to you a great way to start shedding that pregnancy weight.
-But on the flipside, you may also have heard that many moms gain weight after they stop breastfeeding the baby.
+But on the flip side, you may also have heard that many moms gain weight after they stop breastfeeding the baby.
 So, is rapid weight gain after stopping breastfeeding common?
 Is it something that you need to worry about?
 Let’s find out.

 Will You Gain Weight Once You Stop Nursing?

-Weight gain in breastfeeding mothers is quite common and this may be due to a combination of reasons, including increased calorie intake, lower calories burnt, and hormones.
+Weight gain in breastfeeding mothers is quite common, and this may be due to a combination of reasons, including increased calorie intake, lower calories burnt, and hormones.
 Hormonal changes that happen within your body right from the minute you get pregnant continue even after delivery and until you wean your baby.
 These hormones are responsible for quite a few body changes in pregnant women, even once you stop breastfeeding.

 This, however, may not be the case with mothers who exercise while and after breastfeeding and are conscious about their diet and calorie intake.

-What Causes Weight Gain after Weaning Your Baby?
+What Causes Weight Gain After Weaning Your Baby?

 Did you gain weight after stopping breastfeeding?
 Here are a few reasons for this gain:

-- You are eating more calories than your burn.
+- You are eating more calories than you burn.
 While you were breastfeeding, your body needed added calories to sustain milk production.
 Your eating habits and portion sizes increased as a result of this.
 Once you stopped breastfeeding, you may not have cut down on the calories that you consume.
 Without breastfeeding to burn the additional calories, your body is taking in more calories than it can burn.